joshbrew/MarchingCubes_BourkeIsoSurfaces/README.md

 Bourke's Implementation can be found here: https://paulbourke.net/geometry/polygonise/

+The CPU-only implementation scales surprisingly well but the GPU performance essentially doesn't change even at 150,000+ points.

 WGSL compute shader and CPU implementations side by side for Classic Bourke Marching Cubes algorithm in a single HTML file.

 WIP turning this into proper tooling with a reusable shader pipeline for speed to generate isosurfaces from arbitrary point cloud data.